 In 1926 Portsmouth was granted city status following a long campaign by the Borough Council and in 1928 the city was granted Lord Mayoralty.
-In 1929 the city council added the motto "Heaven's Light Our Guide" to the Coat of Arms.
+In 1929 the city council added the motto "Heaven's Light Our Guide" to the Portsmouth Coat of Arms.

-Portsmouth was very badly damaged by aerial bombing during the World War II, due to it's military importance.
+Portsmouth was extensively damaged by aerial bombing during the World War II, due to it's military importance.
 The German bombing campaign known as The Blitz continued from July 1940 until May 1944, three of these attacks being classified as major and many major landmarks were destroyed and thousands of residential homes were destroyed or damaged.
 Read more detail about the the Blitz in Portsmouth here.
-930 people were killed and many more were wounded.
+930 people were killed and many more were

 Following the war much of the city's damaged housing stock was demolished and cleared, many displaced residents were moved to new developments such as Paulsgrove and Leigh Park, built on land purchased by the City Council in areas to the north of Portsea Island.